julian-klode/lingolang/docs/permissions.md

 \end{align*}

 ## Creating a new permission from a type
 Since permissions have a similar shape as types and Go provides a well-designed types package, we can easily navigate type structures and create structured permissions for them with some defaults.
-Currently, it just places maximum `om` permissions in all base permission fields.
+Currently, it just places maximum `m` permissions in all base permission fields.
+And the interpreter, discussed in the next section, converts to owned as needed, using $ctb()$.

+One special case exists: If a type is not understood, we try to create the permission from it's _underlying type_.
+For example, `type Foo int` is a named type, but we don't support named types, so we use the underlying type, `int`, for creating the permission.